-If you have any comments, questions, or suggestions, please feel free to share them with us using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please feel free to share them with us using the “post a comment or question” link below.

 Update: If you have your own question you'd like to ask, please post it as a comment on a related post here at TheAutomationBlog.com